mitpre/raspberry-pi-setup/README.md

 	 - Localisation > Timezone: set it
 	 - Localisation > WiFi Country: is it needed?
 	 - OK > Reboot

-8. Just to be sure run the following update commands (if everything went as it should those commands won't do a thing, if not they will make sure to update the system)
-     - `sudo apt-get update`
-     - `sudo apt-get upgrade`
-     - `sudo apt-get dist-upgrade`
-     - `sudo apt-get autoremove`
-     - `sudo apt-get autoclean`

 ### Change the default `pi` user